McCoy molding Arizona offense to fit his players’ talents

 “You see how the offensive line worked together the first day in pads (on Monday),” McCoy said.
 “That was a positive, watching those guys and the way they all work together.
 We’ve got a long ways to go still but that’s what training camp is for.
 But we’re off to a good start.”

-McCoy brings plenty of experience to work alongside first-year coach Steve Wilks.
+McCoy brings plenty of experience to work alongside first-year coach Steve Wylks.
 McCoy was head coach of the San Diego Chargers as well as two stints as offensive coordinator of the Denver Broncos.

 Johnson sat out minicamp in a contract dispute but came back for training camp and, as always, has impressed his coaches.